publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch126/schIV/m__us_usc_t42_s12209.md

 ## § 12209.
 Instrumentalities of Congress

-    The Government Accountability Office, the Government Printing Office, and the Library of Congress shall be covered as follows:
+    The Government Accountability Office, the Government Publishing Office, and the Library of Congress shall be covered as follows:

     (1) __In general__